Use Mentoring to Develop Employees

 These unassigned mentors are often a more experienced employee or manager who can offer the mentee (employee receiving mentoring) additional information that the employee wants or needs.
 For example, a product team member seeks out a mentoring relationship with the manager of the marketing department.

-He hopes to learn how to better understand markets and customers before he and the team develop a product that no one wants to buy.
+He hopes to learn how to understand markets and customers better before he and the team develop a product that no one wants to buy.
 This type of sought out mentoring relationship can foster much success in an organization.

 Another instance in which a mentoring relationship is powerful occurs when an employee identifies career skills that he or she lacks.
 The employee then seeks out an individual in the organization who exhibits these skills and identifies that she is someone from whom the employee believes she can learn the skills.

 In a less frequently pursued mentoring relationship, an employee can reach out to a professional they admire who works in a different organization.
 This mentor will lack the experience and understanding of the employee's current organization.
-This is offset by the mentor's general knowledge and experience in other organizations.
+It is offset by the mentor's general knowledge and experience in other organizations.

 These relationships generally form when an employee reaches out to a more experienced colleague.
 Or, they develop professionally over time through a relationship developed through such activities as an active professional association membership.